The 12 Best Employee Training Software Platforms for 2025

 Key Details & Considerations

-• Pricing: Team plans are priced per user, per year (e.g., $399/user/year in the US).
-Enterprise plans for 125+ users require a custom quote, tailored to complex IT needs.
+• Pricing: Team plans cost $399 per user each year in the US (verify current pricing on the vendor site).
+Enterprise plans for organizations with 125 or more users require a custom quote to fit specific IT requirements.

-• Key Takeaway: Coursera for Teams is ideal for IT organizations that prioritize highly credible, academic-grade training leading to industry-recognized professional certificates in specialized tech fields.
+• Key Takeaway: Coursera for Teams fits organizations that value credible, academic-grade training and professional certificates in technical fields.

-• Reflection Prompt: For critical, in-demand IT roles, how valuable would university-grade training and industry-recognized professional certificates (like Google's IT Support Professional Certificate) be for your team's skill validation and career progression?
+• Reflection Prompt: For critical IT roles, how would university-level training and certificates (such as the Google IT Support Professional Certificate) help validate your team's skills?

 Discover how Coursera for Teams can enhance your training programs at the official Coursera for Business website.